Tire war

-In motorsports, a tire war occurs when more than one manufacturer provides tires for a series.
+In motorsports, a tire war occurs when more than one manufacturer provides tires for a motorsports series.
 Historically, tire wars have occurred in many high-level series, such as Formula One, NASCAR, Super GT, and MotoGP.

 Tire wars are a controversial practice: on the one hand, they promote technical innovation, forcing tire manufacturers to "push the limits" of their tire manufacture.
-On the other hand, when all event competitors plan to stretch their tires' performance envelope, the event risks widespread tire failures that can reduce driver safety; such a scenario occurred in the 2005 United States Grand Prix.
+On the other hand, when all event competitors plan to stretch their tires' performance envelope, the event risks widespread tire failures that can reduce driver safety; such a scenario occurred at the 2005 United States Grand Prix.

 In NASCAR

 Early history

-When NASCAR was founded in 1948, it sourced tires solely from the Firestone Tire and Rubber Company.
+When NASCAR was founded in 1948, it sourced tires solely from Firestone.
 In 1954, Goodyear entered the sport.
 For the next two decades, both tire manufacturers would claim race victories and speed records until Firestone left NASCAR in 1974.
 In the late 1960s, the deaths of Jimmy Pardue and Billy Wade spurred both Goodyear and Firestone to manufacture the "Inner Liner Safety Spare," also known to NASCAR as "Lifeguard": a second internal envelope to slow a failed tire's deflation and allow drivers to return to the pit.
 Conversely, controversy erupted at Talladega Superspeedway's 1969 debut race, when drivers experienced tire failures during practice, Firestone withdrew from the race, and Richard Petty led a driver walkout over safety concerns.

 In 1978, the McCreary Tire & Rubber Company entered NASCAR.
 Although J. D. McDuffie won the pole at Dover with McCreary tires, the company never won a race and quickly exited the sport.
 This left Goodyear as the sole NASCAR tire supplier until Hoosier entered the Busch Grand National Series in 1987.